Anthony Stokes: International career

 Stokes played for the Republic of Ireland at youth international levels, earning promotion to the under-21 team in August 2006.

 Stokes earned his first full cap for the Republic of Ireland national football team in their 2–1 win away to San Marino on 7 February 2007, coming on as an 80th-minute substitute for Shane Long.
-He earned three full caps in 2007, but was not selected during 2008 or 2009 as he fell out of favour at Sunderland.
+He earned three full caps in 2007, but was not selected during 2008 or 2009, as he fell out of favour at Sunderland.
 His form with Hibernian earned him a recall in May 2010.
 Stokes scored the only goal of the game in a practice match against an Ireland under-23 side.

 At the start of the 2010–11 season, Stokes was included in the under-21 team to play Estonia, along with other senior fringe players.
 He scored two goals and set up two others in a 5–0 win.
 He and Cillian Sheridan were then added to the senior squad for their game against Argentina the next day.

 In May 2011, Stokes withdrew from the Ireland squad for the 2011 Nations Cup due to tiredness.
 Manager Giovanni Trapattoni expressed his disappointment and said he felt a footballer should only withdraw from a national squad if they were, "in hospital or dead".
 However, he also stated that he would still consider Stokes for future selection.
-In February 2012 Stokes said that he felt it was unlikely he would be picked for Ireland's squad for UEFA Euro 2012 despite good form for Celtic, as he thought Trapattoni was holding his 2011 withdrawal against him.
+In February 2012, Stokes said that he felt it was unlikely he would be picked for Ireland's squad for UEFA Euro 2012, despite good form for Celtic, as he thought Trapattoni was holding his 2011 withdrawal against him.

 Stokes was re-called to the Ireland squad in October 2013 following the departure of Trapattoni, by interim manager Noel King.
-He won his fifth cap in a 0–3 defeat away in Germany, a result which ended the Irish hopes of qualifying for the 2014 World Cup, and also played four days later in a home 3–1 win over Kazakhstan.
+He won his fifth cap in a 0–3 defeat away to Germany, a result which ended the Irish hopes of qualifying for the 2014 World Cup, and also played four days later in a 3–1 home win over Kazakhstan.
 Stokes won a further two caps during November 2013 in friendly internationals against Latvia and Poland.
 He won his final cap for Ireland in November 2014, playing in a 4–1 win over the United States in Dublin.

 Personal life

+Stokes attended secondary school at Terenure College, Dublin.